Juan Sartori: Personal life

 Sartori married Russian heiress and equestrian Ekaterina Rybolovleva on 21 October 2015, and as a result, Sartori's father-in-law is Russian oligarch and billionaire businessman Dmitry Rybolovlev, who is the majority owner and president of Monaco's football club Monaco.
 Sartori met Ekaterina at one of her birthday parties in Greece.
 The wedding was held on the Greek island of Skorpios, which she bought from Athina Onassis in 2013.
-Together, the couple have three children: Isabella, Alexander John and Giulia Victoria.
+The couple have two children together, Alexander John and Giulia Victoria.
+Sartori also has an older daughter, Isabella, from a previous marriage.

 Sartori has a net worth of approximately £80 million as of February 2024.